msolorio/python_list_ranges_4_5/README.md

 #### Exercise 2

 - Create a tuple named `foods` containing the same number of foods (strings) as there are names in the `students` list.
-- Use a `for` loop to print out the string "_food goes here_ is a good food"
+- Use a `for` loop to print out the string "{food goes here} is a good food"

 #### Exercise 3